bazbt3/10cbazbt3/README.md

----
-Startup-Bug: Requires presence of valid authtoken.txt file - if deleted after successful login but before logout.
-See issue \#28.
----

 # What is '10cbazbt3'?
 A Python 3 application to interact with the social, blogging and podcasting site [10Centuries.org](http://10centuries.org).
 My work here is starting to cover the basics, moving nicely.